ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-4-2.md

-Chapter 4: Developing a Positive Mindset: Techniques for Developing a Positive Mindset
+Techniques for Developing a Positive Mindset
 ======================================================================================

 In this chapter, we'll explore techniques for developing a positive mindset in sales.
 We'll discuss strategies for shifting your mindset towards positivity and maintaining that mindset over time.